Rock and Roll Over: Album information

+Recording

+Using the Record Plant recording truck, Kiss began recording in the Star Theatre, a theater-in-the-round, in Nanuet, New York on September 30th, 1976 and completed basic tracks on October 11th, with overdubs being done at the Record Plant from October 12th-17th.
+Working 16-17 hours a day, Eddie Kramer attempted to capture the live sound of the band by utilizing the entire building.
+Ace, Paul and Gene's amplifiers were placed under the stage in separate dressing rooms to prevent bleed into the drum mikes.
+Peter's drums were recorded both on the middle of the stage and in a bathroom.
+Vocals were sometimes done in hallways.
+Kramer recorded with the same special tube microphones that he had used with Jimi Hendrix and Led Zeppelin.
+Engineer Corky Stasiak has amusingly recounted a story of his skateboarding down the steep aisle of the theater and attempting to jump onto the stage, only to pinball into the drums and microphones.
+He hurriedly reset everything, without the band's nor Kramer's knowledge.
+Shortly thereafter, while listening to a playback, Paul Stanley commented, “it sounds better today than it did yesterday.”

 Release

-Rock and Roll Over was released by Casablanca Records on November 11, 1976. and peaked at No. 11 on the Billboard 200.
+Rock and Roll Over was released by Casablanca Records on November 11, 1976, and peaked at No. 11 on the Billboard 200.

-The cover artwork is by artist Michael Doret, who worked with Kiss again on 2009's Sonic Boom.
-Inside the sleeve, there were a sticker of the cover art and a glossy photo press release pamphlet.
+The cover artwork is by Michael Doret, who worked with Kiss again on 2009's Sonic Boom.
+Inside the sleeve was a sticker of the cover art and a glossy photo press release pamphlet.
 The live album Kings Among Scotland, by Anthrax, pays homage to the artwork.

-"Hard Luck Woman" did not equal the success of "Beth", but became another top 20 single.
-"Calling Dr. Love" became a concert staple.
+"Hard Luck Woman" did not equal the success of "Beth", but became another top 20 single, as did "Calling Dr. Love".
+The latter also became a concert staple.

 Reception

-In a contemporary review of the album, Robert Christgau wrote that Kiss "write tough, catchy songs, and if they had a sly, Jagger-style singer they'd be a menace," but are diminished by appearing as a "caricature" of themselves.
+In a contemporary review of the album, Robert Christgau wrote that Kiss "write tough, catchy songs, and if they had a sly, Jagger-style singer they'd be a menace", but are diminished by appearing as a "caricature" of themselves.

-Modern reviews are mixed.
-Greg Prato of AllMusic was largely praising of Rock and Roll Over for the band's "return to the raw hard rock of their first four albums," proclaiming it "one of Kiss' most consistent records."
-Pitchfork reviewer made a comparison with Destroyer and found it "sonically punchier, if not just a bit lacking in complete vitality."
-In his Collector's Guide to Heavy Metal, Martin Popoff called Rock and Roll Over "the most childish Kiss album" and "a disappointment after the amusing ambitions, diversions and excursions of Destroyer," lamenting the "return to the wee dumb hard rock cartoons of the early albums."
+Modern reviews are generally positive.
+Greg Prato of AllMusic was largely praising of Rock and Roll Over for the band's "return to the raw hard rock of their first four albums", proclaiming it "one of Kiss' most consistent records".
+A Pitchfork reviewer compared the album to Destroyer, finding it "sonically punchier, if not just a bit lacking in complete vitality".
+In his Collector's Guide to Heavy Metal, Martin Popoff called Rock and Roll Over "the most childish Kiss album" and "a disappointment after the amusing ambitions, diversions and excursions of Destroyer", lamenting the "return to the wee dumb hard rock cartoons of the early albums".